ddlawrence/BBB_mother/README.txt

 Makefile & loadscript provided for GCC in Win32 (gasp! it is all i have).
 I use the XDS100V2 jtag to load programs.
 It is more work up front, but easier if you decide to get serious.
-The file "app" (provided) will load/run from mmc with MLO, a quick test for you doubting Thomases.

 It is all there in very concise format, so it should be easy for noobs to understand/test/hack/mod for your next BBB bare metal project requiring